 Moreover, a complaint about an ad promoting surgical consultations as part of “Christmas festivities” was upheld for being irresponsible and providing the impression that surgery was a decision that could be undertaken lightly (Secret Surgery Ltd, 25 February 2015).
 In a similar vein, a 2023 investigation into a plastic surgery ad that asked “Are you ready for summer?” was found to trivialise the procedures by both rushing consumers to make an important decision and by giving the impression it was a quick and easy transformation and recovery (Aestheal Clinic, 11 October 2023).

 An ad for Vaser Liposuction stated, “The incisions are tiny, the fat gets sucked out and you recover within hours…I spent months trying to shift this in the gym and it was done in two hours…Had my breasts done at MYA, loved them, so had no second thoughts about going back to them for vaser… what would you Vaser?”.
-In this case, the ASA noted the consultation process and cooling off period, however it considered that the ad suggested that a decision to undergo the procedure was a quick and simple, with minimal invasiveness and a faster recovery time compared with traditional liposuction.
+In this case, the ASA noted the presence of a consultation process and cooling off period - however, it considered that the ad suggested that a decision to undergo the procedure was a quick and simple, with minimal invasiveness and a faster recovery time compared with traditional liposuction.
 The overall impression of the ad was found to trivialise cosmetic surgery by not making clear that Vaser Liposuction was a procedure that might carry some of the same risks as traditional liposuction (MYA Cosmetic Surgery Ltd, 3 September 2014).

 More recently, the ASA investigated an email from Transform, which stated “What can surgery do for you?” and included subheadings “INCREASED ENERGY LEVELS/GLOWING SKIN/IMPROVED WELLBEING/GETTING MORE SLEEP/FEEL BETTER IN YOURSELF”.
 The ASA concluded that because certain elements referenced in the ad, such as glowing skin and better sleep, could not be obtained specifically through cosmetic surgery, the ad exaggerated the benefits of surgery, and in doing so, trivialised the decision to have a procedure (Transform Hospital Group Ltd, 11 May 2022).

-As of 2022, the ASA has yet to uphold any cases under these new scheduling/targeting rules.
-However, in the past, the ASA upheld multiple investigations into whether cosmetic surgery ads were irresponsible by targeting young people or vulnerable groups, or generally exploiting consumer’s insecurities.
+In the past, the ASA upheld multiple investigations into whether cosmetic surgery ads were irresponsible by targeting young people or vulnerable groups, or generally exploiting consumer’s insecurities.
 From 2016-2018, the ASA investigated a number of ads for breast augmentation and found some harmful because they took advantage of young people’s insecurities (MYA Cosmetic Surgery Ltd, 19 April 2017 and TFHC Ltd t/a Transform, 6 July 2016) as well as a Transform TV ad which was seen to exploit the insecurities of new mothers (TFHC t/a Transform, 3 January 2018).

-More recently, the ASA investigated an ad for a “MOMMY MAKEOVER” which offered “3 Areas Liposuction – Tummy Tuck – Breast Lift”.
+Marketers must be careful not to exploit the insecurities of those seeing the ad.
+In 2023, the ASA investigated an ad for a “MOMMY MAKEOVER” which offered “3 Areas Liposuction – Tummy Tuck – Breast Lift”.
 The ASA concluded that the ad exploited the insecurities of mothers about their body image and perpetuated pressure for them to confirm to body image stereotypes (Grand Clinic, 11 October 2023).

-Again, marketers must be careful not to exploit the insecurities of those seeing the ad.
-Ads for cosmetic surgery which portray individuals as only being confident or happy because of surgery are unlikely to be acceptable (Cosmedicare UK Ltd, 3 April 2019), nor are ads that suggest that certain conditions, such as hair loss, could or should make individuals lose confidence (Clincexpert Hospital, 11 October 2023)..
+Ads for cosmetic surgery which portray individuals as only being socially confident and attractive because of surgery are unlikely to be acceptable (Cosmedicare UK Ltd, 3 April 2019), nor are ads that suggest that certain conditions, such as hair loss, could or should make individuals lose confidence (Clincexpert Hospital, 11 October 2023).
 Similarly, marketers must also not include claims or imagery that suggest someone is abnormal for not partaking in surgery.
 In 2016, the ASA upheld complaints that an ad was socially irresponsible because it offered “labia reshaping” for a “more natural appearance” (London Bridge Plastic Surgery Ltd, 11 May 2016).

 See entries on Cosmetic SurgeryBreast-enhancing Products: GeneralBeauty and Cosmetics: GeneralWeight control: Medical procedures and Lasers: General.